johnalison/WorkingPhilosophy/Books.md

    > attentive but not obsessed by detail

-   > agressive not over-bearing
+   > aggressive not over-bearing

-   > Extreme Ownershop vs Decentralized Command
+   > Extreme Ownership vs Decentralized Command
  - This is simple, not easy: Be Honest.
 Show Integrity.
 Take ownership.
  - Dont do the leadership "comb-over"
  - Good performance comes from Rehearsal